 There’s not much difference in the employee tenure of men and women, though men’s tenure has consistently come in just slightly above women’s tenure.
 Women’s median in January 2020 was 3.9 years, and men’s median was 4.3 years.

 Another characteristic that doesn’t hold much power over tenure is education level.
 Keep in mind that the youngest workers aren’t included in these calculations – the data only includes workers ages 25 and over, because education levels aren’t expected to change much, on average, after age 25.
 Workers with less than a high school diploma had the shortest tenure, at 4.6 years.
-Workers with master’s degrees had the longest tenure, at 5.5 years, and those with doctoral or professional degrees had a median of 5.3 years.
+Those with some college but no degree averaged 4.7 years.
+Workers with doctoral or professional degrees had the longest tenure, at 5.5 years, and those with master’s degrees had a median of 5.4 years.
 All other education levels were clustered right around 5 years of tenure.